 2) If the layout has crowding after layer sizes have been optimized, try adjusting layer positions

 3) If there is still crowding, consider hiding layers

 4) Adjust any animation keyframes that unexpectedly move the layer out of bounds

 This process might not cover every single possible opportunity to optimize responsiveness, but it will reliably catch and solve the most common problems.

 That brings our manual section on “Intermediate Editing” to a close.
 You should now be well equipped to leverage the large library of ready made content that comes bundled with Slider Revolution.

 Of course, nothing quite compares to the creative freedom of designing your own modules completely from the ground up.

-And that’s exactly what you’ll learn to do in the next major section of the manual, “Modules from Scratch”, which we are working on for you as we speak.
+And that’s exactly what you’ll learn to do in the next major section of the manual, “Modules from Scratch”.